-While the new facility will be much larger than the current space, Wendy says it’s vital to maintain the home-away-from-home feel.
+While the new Ronald McDonald House Charities building in Winnipeg will be much larger than the current space, Wendy says it’s vital to maintain the home-away-from-home feel.

 “One of the most beautiful support systems that happens organically here is families supporting families,” she said.
 “They’re going through different circumstances, but they’re all parents with sick or injured children, all experiencing similar feelings, whether scared or confused, or the fear of the unknown”